grip-on-software/monetdb-import/Database_structure.md

 -   **sprint**: Data regarding a sprint registered in JIRA, including the start and end dates.
-    -   **sprint_id** - INT - primary key: identifier for the given
+    -   **sprint_id** - INT - primary key: Internal JIRA identifier of
-        sprint
+        the sprint.
     -   **project_id** - INT - reference to project.project_id: Project
-        in which the given sprint occurs
+        in which the sprint occurs.
+There may be multiple projects which use the same sprint ID, for example in subprojects and projects that are being developed by the same teams.
-    -   **name** - VARCHAR(500): Human-readable name of the sprint, may include a sequence number (not unique) and/or the sprint topic if it is a specialized sprint
+    -   **name** - VARCHAR(500): Human-readable name of the sprint.
+        Depending on the project and the person who creates the sprints, this may include a sequence number (not unique), the sprint/story owner (Scrum master), and/or the sprint topic if it is a specialized sprint.
     -   **start_date** - TIMESTAMP: Moment in time at which the sprint starts or is set to start.
 May differ from the actual start time (but usually not by more than a day).